wdfty/Scrollopdia/README.md

 ## Running It

 Open the HTML file in a browser.
-That's it.
-No server, no build step, no install.
-You do need an internet connection since it fetches everything from Wikipedia on the fly.

 ## Known Limitations